Forest Hill School: Sports Hall

 In 2006 the school's new £4.5M state-of-the-art sports facility was opened with lottery funding and help with Sport England and The FA Charter Standard Schools Program.
 The facility features a large air conditioned sports hall with basketball nets, indoor cricket, indoor football markings and goals and a scoreboard.
 The other part of the gym includes a fitness suite, cafè, space for trampolining and table tennis, new changing room facilities with showers and also two of the old three gyms.
 The sports centre opened on top of Gym 3, but was also expanded towards Bampton Road on the other side of the school.

 Main building

 The school began a major redevelopment project in July 2006 which completed in January 2008.
 The only part of the school which remains unchanged is the current art block, which was built recently.
-The rest of the school was demolished and rebuilt from the ground up with the three floor plan changed to a higher four story building.
-The new school building now features a huge atrium which doubles up into a fully functioning theatre, two fully equipped drama rooms, a separate theatre, a fully equipped music department with a Recording studio and a Mac computer room.
+The rest of the school was demolished and rebuilt from the ground up with the three-floor plan changed to a higher four-story building.
+The new school building now features a large atrium which can also act as a fully functioning theatre, two fully equipped drama rooms, a separate theatre, a fully equipped music department with a Recording studio and a Mac computer room.
 There is also a dance studio with sprung floors, mirrors, and a 600 watt speaker system.